-j.
-Motor vehicle theft

-k.
-Arson

-I. Simple assault

-m.
-Larceny-theft

-n.
-Intimidation

-o.
 Destruction/damage/ vandalism of property

-rs' data, you must add a caveat explaining the change.
-Use the following format: "For I from (A) to (B) because (REASON)."
+If you have changed prior years' data, you must add a caveat explaining the change.
+Use the following format: "For (YEAR), Line (X) was changed from (A) to (B) because (REASON)."

 Hate Crimes - On-campus Student Housing Facilities